sporniket/kicad-conversions--atari-260-520-st-motherboard--c070231/README.md

 A github releases will provide :

-* A standalone Kicad project (all custom libraries included and ready to use)
+* A standalone Kicad project (all custom libraries included)
 * A PDF of the schematics
 * A PDF of the silkscreen